WojciechMatuszewski/programming-notes/web/typescript/intermediate-typescript-fe.md

 - Ternary operators but used purely in TypeScript world.

 - Think of the `extends` keyword as a `>=` comparison (so _this type has to be AT LEAST this type_) and not as an equality check.
+  I've also found thinking in terms of narrowing down helpful:

+  - _Is the type on the left more specific than the type on the right?_
+  - _Is the type on the left more specialized flavour of the type on the right?_

 - You should read the condition from left to right and ask yourself: _does type X fits within type Y_.